singh-man/books/crackingTheCoding/05_bitManipulation.md

 ### Arithmetic vs. Logical Right Shift

 There are two types of right shift operators.
 The arithmetic right shift essentially divides by two.
 The logical right shift does what we would visually see as shifting the bits.
 This is best seen on a negative number.

 In a logical right shift, we shift the bits and put a 0 in the most significant  bit.
-It is indicated with a »> operator.
+It is indicated with a >>> operator.
 On an 8-bit integer  (where the sign bit is the most significant  bit), this would  look like the image below.
 The sign bit is indicated with a gray background.

 ![](media/IX_05_02.JPG)

 In an arithmetic right shift, we shift values to the right but fill in the new bits with the value of the sign bit.
-This has the effect  of(roughly) dividing by two.
+This has the effect  of (roughly) dividing by two.
 It is indicated by a >> operator.

 ![](media/IX_05_03.JPG)

 What do you think these functions would do on parameters x = -93242 and count = 40?

 ```java
 1 	int repeatedArith  meticShift(int  x, int count) {